hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250802515v1-poetone-a-framework-for-constrained-generation-of-structured-chinese.md

 ---
 layout: default
-title: PoeTone: A Framework for Constrained Generation of Structured Chinese Songci with LLMs
+title: "PoeTone: A Framework for Constrained Generation of Structured Chinese Songci with LLMs"
 ---

 # PoeTone: A Framework for Constrained Generation of Structured Chinese Songci with LLMs